Family & Consumer Economics

 Online Family & Consumer Economics Programs

-In 2017-2018, 38 schools offered a consumer economics program of some type.
+In the 2018-2019 academic year, 43 schools offered some type of family and consumer economics program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|